rob2universe/camunda-http-connector-example/README.md

 The service invoked by the example is hosted at [reqres.in](https://reqres.in/).
 Many thanks to Ben Howdle for providing this developer playground.

-The project includes two example process models, pone with a GET and one with a POST.
+The project includes two example process models, one with a GET and one with a POST.

 ### The GET example illustrates how to
 - configure the connector